- What is your overall aim?

 In 2003 the organisation was renamed the Health Foundation to signal its completely independent status as a grant-making charity.
 The Health Foundation has no connection to PPP and is accountable only to our independent board of trustees and the Charity Commission.

 The size of the endowment means that we do not need to fundraise to generate income.
 We receive a small amount of funding from grants, commissions and from our co-ownership of the BMJ Quality & Safety journal and grants from other organisations.

 How does the Health Foundation invest its endowment?

 Our investment policy is updated regularly.
 Our investment goal is to grow the endowment and to generate enough income to allow us to carry out our charitable activities.

 No, we aren’t linked to any political party and we are completely independent of the government.
 We do, however, work actively to inform the government’s (and other organisations’) development of policy by sharing the learning from our improvement programmes, and our research and analysis.

 We have a conflicts of interest policy to ensure that the decisions taken by the Foundation are independent of outside interests.
-The policy is publicly available.
+Download our policy on conflicts of interest.